A Case for Library-Level k-Means Binning in Histogram Gradient-Boosted Trees: Conclusion

 \section{Conclusion}

-This work revisited a seemingly innocuous design choice that underlies all modern histogram-based GBDT implementations: \emph{how should one place the bin boundaries?} Our systematic study across \textbf{33 real-world tasks} and a five-factor synthetic suite shows that the long-standing default of equal-frequency (\textit{quantile}) cuts is not sacrosanct.
+This work revisited a seemingly innocuous design choice that underlies all modern histogram-based GBDT implementations: \emph{how should one place the bin boundaries?} Our systematic study across \textbf{33 real-world tasks}, a five-factor synthetic suite, and a new lower-bound theorem, shows that the long-standing default of equal-frequency cuts is not sacrosanct.

 We find that, in datasets with \emph{small, label-relevant tails}, or in scenarios with low bin budgets, \emph{k}-means can cut error significantly, sometimes by \emph{more than half}.
-In particular, we find that \emph{k}-means matches exact splitting in benign cases and consistently outperforms quantile whenever tails or tight bin budgets make histograms too coarse.
+In particular, we find that \emph{k}-means matches exhaustive splitting in benign cases and consistently outperforms quantile whenever tails or tight bin budgets make histograms too coarse.

-Because training time after binning is identical for all binning methods, the only extra cost is a one-off, cacheable preprocessing pass—essentially negligible at roughly 2s for 10 M rows on a single Apple M1 core.
+Because training time after binning is identical for all binning methods, the only extra cost is a one-off, cacheable preprocessing pass—essentially negligible at roughly 3.5s for 10M rows on a single Apple M1 thread.

 In short, today’s "one-size-fits-all" quantile cuts leave easy accuracy on the table.
 A single new option—\texttt{bin\_method=k-means}—would cost nothing at training time, remain fully backward-compatible, and yield double-digit accuracy gains in common scenarios with skewed targets or tight bin budgets, such as the 32–64-bin GPU setting.